1. BEST INNOVATION in PFM, SAVINGS ACCOUNT, BUSINESS BANKING ACCOUNT

-The Judges are looking for an innovative product or service that adds value to the Personal Financial Management and/or Savings experience.
+The Judges are looking for an innovative product or service that adds value to the Personal Financial Management experience, a Savings or Business Account categories.

-The Judges are looking for an innovative product or service that adds value to the payments experience; services could be from all areas of the FinTech sector including mobile and/or digital currency payments providers.
+The Judges are looking for an innovative product or service that adds value to the payments experience; services could be from all areas of the FinTech sector including cards, Buy Now Pay Later, mobile and/or digital currency payments providers.

 The Judges are seeking a product or service which offers a new, or significantly improved, service that uses technology to help manage and grow the wealth of customers and/or financial institutions.